A Safe Space for All

 You are not currently involved in a divorce, lawsuit, or major life trauma such as bankruptcy, accident, illness, or death in the family.
 (Do not make contact if your life is currently in chaos.
 Your first priority is self-care.)

-You hold no prejudices against a person's race, gender, sexuality.
+You hold no prejudices against a person's race, gender, or sexuality.

-You have a legal source of income that allows you to purchase gas for transportation, food to share at meetings, etc.
+You are self-sufficient.
+You have a legal source of income that allows you to purchase your own supplies, gas for transportation, food and beverages to share at meetings, etc.

 You are ready to commit to this spiritual path and have one to two Saturday nights a month to meet.

-You do not join groups expecting to alter their system, tradition, language, or philosophy.
+You do not join groups expecting to alter its system, tradition, language, or philosophy.

 You seek structure in your spiritual life, but you can also be spontaneous and inventive.